inko-lang/inko/docs/source/getting-started/error-handling.md

 ```

 Instead of importing `STDOUT` we import `ReadWriteFile`.
 This is a type used for
 both reading and writing from and to a file.
-The `std::fs::file` module also
+The `std.fs.file` module also
 provides a type for just reading files (`ReadOnlyFile`), and a type for just
 writing files (`WriteOnlyFile`).
 In our case we need both, hence the use of
 `ReadWriteFile`.